taminater/LEAPs/content/leaps/LEAP-29.md

 ### Test Cases
 <!--Test cases for an implementation are mandatory for LEAPs but can be included with the implementation..-->
+The Lyra Operations Committee is looking to onboard an additional contributor, they negotiate with Treasury Council to fund the additional expense.

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->